Other Ancient Games

 2×6 Mancala Board, Yoruba People, Nigeria, Early 20th Century – Penn Museum, 2015-22-108.1

-Mancala is an ancient game, traditionally played on the ground using holes, or dimples, dug out in the sand or rock and tree seeds or pebbles.
-Its origins are unknown, but from its widespread, usage, and simplicity of materials, it would seem that it is at least over 2000 years old.
-The game’s older variants exist mostly in Africa.
-As the African slave trade spread the game spread as well to Asia and the Caribbean, as well as the Americas and Europe.
-There are over 100 Mancala variants around the world.
+Mancala is an ancient game, traditionally played on the ground using holes, or dimples, dug out in the sand or rock, and using tree seeds or pebbles.
+Its origins are shrouded in mystery, but given its widespread use and simplicity of materials, it likely dates back over 2,000 years.
+The game’s oldest variants are predominantly found in Africa.
+As the African slave trade expanded, Mancala spread to Asia, the Caribbean, the Americas, and Europe.
+Today, there are over 100 known variants of Mancala worldwide.

-There have been many claims in recent years of the oldest Mancala boards found in Israel in Gadara in Roman bathhouses and in Ethiopia at Aksum.
-However, a closer look at the hole patterns carved in the rocks clearly shows that these are not Mancala boards because the number of holes is different.
-The Aksum board has a 3×10 grid and is obviously Senet, the Game of 30 Squares, and the boards in Gadara, Israel have a variety of patterns, most notably 5×2 which is the Greek game Pente Grammai.
-It does not seem to appear that the Romans, ancient Egyptians, or Axumites played Mancala.
-The game seemed to be more of a pastime of the African tribes and hence remained undocumented until the Europeans came to Africa.
+Recent claims have suggested the discovery of the oldest Mancala boards in Israel, at Gadara in Roman bathhouses, and in Ethiopia at Aksum.
+However, a closer examination of the hole patterns carved in these rocks reveals they are not Mancala boards, as the number of holes differs.
+The Aksum board features a 3×10 grid and is clearly Senet, the Game of 30 Squares, while the boards in Gadara, Israel, display a variety of patterns, most notably 5×2, indicative of the Greek game Pente Grammai.
+It appears that the Romans, ancient Egyptians, and Axumites did not play Mancala.
+Instead, it was primarily a pastime of African tribes, remaining undocumented until Europeans encountered it in Africa.

-Mancala is the Egyptian Arabic name of the game, derived from the word naql (نقل), meaning “to move”.
-So the name Mancala roughly means “movement”.
-Its earliest mention by name is in the Sunni Islamic law code, Kitab al-Umm (كـتـاب الأم) (VI, 213), written by Imam ash-Shafii (767-820 CE), where the game is called Hizzah and is described as, “a piece of wood in which there are holes for playing.”
-A commentary on Kitab al-Umm, called Az-Zawajir an Iqtirafal-Kabayir (II, 191), written by Ibn Hajar Al-Haytami (1503-1566 CE), confirms that Hizzah is a similar name to Mancala, by saying: “Hizzah is a piece of wood in which there are three rows of holes into which small pebbles are put for playing.
+The name Mancala is derived from the Egyptian Arabic word “naql” (نقل), meaning “to move.”
+Thus, Mancala roughly translates to “movement.”
+The earliest known mention of the game by name is found in the Sunni Islamic law code, Kitab al-Umm (كـتـاب الأم) (VI, 213), written by Imam ash-Shafii (767-820 CE), where it is referred to as Hizzah, described as “a piece of wood in which there are holes for playing.”
+A commentary on Kitab al-Umm, titled Az-Zawajir an Iqtiraf al-Kabayir (II, 191), written by Ibn Hajar Al-Haytami (1503-1566 CE), confirms that Hizzah is similar to Mancala, stating: “Hizzah is a piece of wood with three rows of holes into which small pebbles are placed for playing.
 It may also be called fourteen (shahardah / arbaata ashara).
 In Egypt, it is called manqalah.
-In the Taqrib of Sulaym, it is explained as a board in which there are twenty eight holes, fourteen on one side, and fourteen on the other, for playing.”
+In the Taqrib of Sulaym, it is described as a board with twenty-eight holes, fourteen on each side, for playing.”

-2. The first player starts the game by placing all of the 72 pebbles into the middle 4 cells (8-11 and 2-5) they want on their side, and in the opponent’s cells of the other side, opposite to the ones where they placed pebbles.
-The most extreme cells on each side (cells 7, 12 and 1,6) are left empty.
-For example, if the player placed pebbles in cells 8, 9, and 11, and left cell 10 empty as well, then they also must place pebbles into cells 5, 4, and 2, because they are opposite to cells 8,9, and 11.
+The game begins with the first player placing all 72 pebbles into the middle 4 cells (8-11 and 2-5) they want on their side, as well as in the opponent’s cells directly opposite the ones where they placed their pebbles.
+The outermost cells on each side (cells 7, 12, and 1, 6) are left empty.
+For example, if the player placed pebbles in cells 8, 9, and 11, and left cell 10 empty, they must also place pebbles in cells 5, 4, and 2, since they are opposite cells 8, 9, and 11.

-2. Typically, the player should place at least 4 pebbles per cell, but they do not have to.
+Typically, the player should place at least 4 pebbles per cell, but this is not mandatory.

-4. Once the pebbles have been distributed the other player begins moving the pieces, by picking up all of the pebbles in any cell on their side that they chose (the one that makes most sense strategically) and placing one pebble per cell moving counterclockwise until they run out of the pebbles in their hand.
-The opponent may stop the moving player and request to count the number of pebbles inside a cell from which the move is being made.
+Once the pebbles are distributed, the other player begins their turn by picking up all the pebbles in any chosen cell on their side and placing one pebble per cell in a counterclockwise direction until they run out.
+The opponent may stop the moving player to count the pebbles in the chosen cell.

-5. If after the move, the last cell into which the moving player placed a pebble, contains only 1 pebble (i.e. the cell was empty before the move), then that player’s turn ends, and the opponent moves.
+If the last cell in which a player places a pebble contains only 1 pebble (meaning the cell was empty before the move), the player’s turn ends, and the opponent takes their turn.

-6. If after the move, the last cell and/or any of the preceding cells (in order) into which the moving player placed pebbles contain 2 or 4 pebbles, they collect the contents of that cell and also of the cell that is opposite to that cell, for themselves into a pile outside of the board, and this constitutes a score.
-Each pebble counts for 1 point.
-For example, if the player made a move from cell 10, which contained 6 pebbles, then they would place one pebble into each subsequent cell counter clockwise and their turn would stop on cell 4.
-Then, if cells 4 and cell 3 contain 2 or 4 pebbles in each, then the player will take the pebbles inside cells 3 and 4, and also inside cells 10 and 9, because they are opposite to those cells.
-However, if after the move, also cell 12 and cell 1 contained 2 or 4 pebbles, then the contents of those cells will not be removed, because they were not in sequence with the last cell (cell 4), because cell 2 broke the sequence, by not having the correct amount of pebbles in it (i.e. not 2 or 4).
-Once a player scores, they get a second turn, starting from any of the cells on their own side that they want.
+If the last cell and/or any preceding cells in order contain 2 or 4 pebbles after the move, the player collects the pebbles from those cells and the cells directly opposite, adding them to their score pile.
+Each pebble counts as 1 point.
+For example, if a player moves from cell 10, which contains 6 pebbles, they distribute one pebble per cell counterclockwise, ending at cell 4.
+If cells 4 and 3 contain 2 or 4 pebbles each, the player takes the pebbles from cells 3 and 4, and also from cells 10 and 9, as they are opposite.
+However, if cells 12 and 1 also contain 2 or 4 pebbles, those pebbles are not collected as they are not in sequence with the last cell (cell 4), due to cell 2 breaking the sequence by not having the correct number of pebbles (i.e., not 2 or 4).
+After scoring, the player gets a second turn, starting from any cell on their side.

-8. If a player has more than one pebble in any of the cells on their side, but the opponent has no pebbles at all on their side (i.e. their whole side is empty), then the player with multiple pebbles on their side must place a single pebble into the opponent’s first empty cell (cell 7 or cell 1).
+If a player has more than one pebble in any cell on their side, but the opponent has no pebbles on their side (i.e., their side is empty), the player must place a single pebble in the opponent’s first empty cell (cell 7 or cell 1).

-9. If only one pebble remains in the game, that pebble becomes the property of the person on whose side its own, when it remains as the lone pebble, and gets added to their score.
+If only one pebble remains in the game, it becomes the property of the player on whose side it resides and is added to their score.

-11. The players then continue to play another round and another round, until one of them reaches the final score of 60.
-Whoever reaches the score of 60 first wins the game.
+Players continue to play additional rounds until one reaches a final score of 60.
+The first player to achieve a score of 60 wins the game.

 Ludus Latrunculorum (Latrunculi)